It's always best to plan ahead. There are a few things you’ll want to consider before your portable shed is delivered.

 Our free delivery service includes leveling to ensure that your shed doors and windows function correctly.
 We use our own wood shims to level your building up to 6 inches.
 If, however, your shed requires more than 6 inches of leveling, we recommend using 4-inch, solid concrete blocks.
 You, the customer, will be responsible for providing these blocks and informing our office of this change before delivery.

 Cook Portable Warehouses will not raise a storage unit any higher than 8 inches.
-There will be a $40 blocking fee involved for buildings up to 16 feet long and a $50 fee for buildings up to 24 feet long.
+There will be a blocking fee of $50 + Tax for buildings up to 24 feet long.
 Buildings that are longer than 24 feet must be situated directly on level ground, a concrete pad, or gravel.
 Site preparations for such buildings must be completed before delivery.

 Our professional fleet of drivers will work to ensure that you’re fully satisfied with the building’s setup!
-To learn more about the delivery and setup of your Cook portable warehouse, click here.
+To learn more about the delivery and setup of your Cook portable building, click here.